mbsquid/dhub/README.md

 npm start
 ```
 Some environment variables that may be of interest include:
 - `DEBUG` - can be used to enable debugging.
-For development environments, you may want to use `DEBUG=*` (debugs everything) or `DEBUG=optum*` which debugs only the optum specific modules (not the installed modules).
+For development environments, you may want to use `DEBUG=*` (debugs everything) or `DEBUG=dhub*` which debugs only the dhub specific modules (not the installed modules).
 Defaults to nothing.
 - `NODE_ENV` - sets the environment.
 Defaults to `development`.
 Can be used to load different configuration.
 Configuration is currently set for different environments by the file `dhubapi/lib/config.js`.
 - `DHUB_IP` - set/override the IP address of the DHUB database as defaulted in `config.js`.
 - `DHUB_USER`- set/override the username to access the DHUB database as defaulted in `config.js`.